AloySobek/override/level02/walkthrough.md

 Please refer to the [source.c](./source.c) for better understanding

 From disassembled code we can see 0x120 stack frame size and the zeroing instructions which means we have 3 buffers.
 First will be used as login buffer, second as actual password buffer and the last as password input buffer.
-Then we can how the program is reading the actual password but does nothing with it.
+Then we can see how the program is reading the actual password but does nothing with it.
 Even 'system' call is present but(spoiler alert) we're not going to need it.
-And the last and the most interesting part is printf call which uses our first buffer as format string thus allowing is to use format string attack.
+And the last and the most interesting part is printf call which uses our first buffer as format string thus allowing us to use format string attack.

 ## Exploit